Siege of Warangal (1310): 1302-1303 expedition

-In late 1302 or in early 1303, Alauddin himself marched to Chittor, and dispatched another army to Warangal.
+In late 1302 or early 1303, Alauddin himself marched to Chittor, and dispatched another army to Warangal.
 The army headed to Warangal was led by Malik Juna (or Jauna) and Malik Chajju (or Jhujhu).
 Malik Juna (Senior) was the son of Ghazi Malik, and held the office of dadbek-i-hazrat.
 Malik Chajju was a nephew of Alauddin's late general Nusrat Khan, and the governor of Kara.

-This Warangal campaign of 1302-1303 ended in a disaster, as attested by multiple medieval chroniclers.
+This Warangal campaign of 1302-1303 ended in disaster, as attested by multiple medieval chroniclers.
 By the time this army returned close to Delhi in the winter of 1303, it had suffered severe losses in terms of men and baggage, and was unable to enter Delhi to help Alauddin fight against the Mongols, who had besieged Delhi.

 According to the 14th century chronicler Ziauddin Barani, this Delhi army had managed to reach Warangal, but decided to return because the rainy season had started.
 The 16th century chronicler Firishta states that this army was ordered to reach Warangal via Bengal, even though a shorter route passed through central India.
 Historian Banarsi Prasad Saksena suggests that this decision might have been taken because Alauddin had not yet conquered the Malwa region in central India.
 However, historian Kishori Saran Lal theorizes that Alauddin wanted to conquer Bengal, which had been a part of the Delhi Sultanate under the Mamluk dynasty, but had since become independent.
 Firishta simply states the Delhi army returned "confused and shattered without accomplishing anything": his writings do not clarify whether the army reached Warangal or not.
 Lal speculates that the Delhi army met with a humiliating defeat in Bengal, which was ruled by Shamsuddin Firoz.
 He theorizes that an embarrassed Alauddin decided to keep this failure a secret, which explains Barani's narrative.
 On the other hand, P. V. P. Sastry believes that a Kakatiya army repulsed the invaders at Upparapalli, based on Velugoṭivāri-Vamṣavāli, which states that two Kakatiya commanders destroyed the pride of the Turushkas (Turkic people).